Clemapfel/mousetrap/docs/02_signals.md

 ```
 \collapsible_note_end

-Now, when the user clicks the button, `clicked` is printed.
+Now, when the user clicks the button, "`clicked`" is printed.

 ## SignalEmitters

 `Button`, as most classes in mousetrap, inherits from an abstract class called `SignalEmitter`.
 Inherting from this class is equivalent to saying "this object can emit signals".
 Not all object can emit all signals, however.
-To be able to emit the signal with id `clicked`, an object has to inherit from a *signal component* for that signal.
-Signal component have the name `has_signal_<id>`, where `<id>` is the id of the signal.
+To be able to emit the signal with id `clicked`, an object has to inherit from a **signal component** for that specific signal.
+Signal components have the name `has_signal_<id>`, where `<id>` is the id of the signal.
 For example, `Button` inherits from the signal component `has_signal_clicked`.
 This means `Button` is able to emit the signal with id `clicked`.

-When an object inherits from signal component `has_signal_<id>`, it gains the following methods
+When an object inherits from signal component `has_signal_<id>`, it gains the following functions:

 + `connect_signal_<id>`
 + `disconnect_signal_<id>`